Proudly made in the

-Salt Cay is the smallest of the main islands in the Turks and Caicos.
-With an area of only 2.6 square miles (6.7 sq km) and a population of less than 100, this island has a completely different character and persona than Providenciales and the other islands in the country.
-Located on the south-eastern edge of the country, Salt Cay is directly exposed to the constant tradewinds and bears a unique weather-beaten landscape.
+Salt Cay is the smallest of the main inhabited islands in the Turks and Caicos.
+With an area of only 2.6 square miles (6.7 sq km) and a population of only 108 people, this island has a completely different character and persona than Providenciales and the other islands in the country.
+Located on the south-eastern edge of the Turks and Caicos, Salt Cay is directly exposed to the constant tradewinds and bears a unique weather-beaten landscape.

 Salt Cay is truly an example of an island time forgot.
 There’s simply none of the tourism development, all-inclusive resorts, luxury hotels, spas or golf courses that define so many of the other Caribbean destinations.
 Three small restaurants, specializing in fresh seafood, complete the island's dining scene.

 Day to day life is quiet, there are no paved roads and very few cars.
 From landing at the tiny and quaint airport (a perfect reflection of the island) to the stuccoed limestone block colonial buildings in Balfour Town, the entire Salt Cay experience is unique.
 Tranquillity is an attraction in itself on Salt Cay, which is difficult to find elsewhere.

 Salt Cay is the perfect vacation destination for those who love to get out and explore.

 For such a small island, there’s a surprising variance of beaches and coastlines to discover.
 Many coasts rarely see visitors, so you’ll likely have the beaches, bluffs, and hills to yourself.

 The spectacular North Bay Beach, with crystal water and white sand, is everything one could want in a tropical beach.
 Underwater here is beautiful too.
 Small and colourful snorkelling reefs contrast against the clean sandy bottom at several spots.